EyanWeissbluth/Analysis-Instructions-for-CHART/README.md

 # Analysis-Instructions-for-CHART
 To take the raw data we have collected and turn it into a rotation curve, we will have to run the data through some code.

-Step 1: Import package -We need to import a few packages so that python can perform certain mathematical and visual functions.
+Step 1: Import package
+We need to import a few packages so that python can perform certain mathematical and visual functions.